'Wake-up call for Canada': Security experts say case of 2 fired scientists could point to espionage | CBC News

 At a news conference in Beijing on Wednesday, the spokesperson for China's Ministry of Foreign Affairs was asked if Qiu and Cheng were involved in espionage on behalf of the Chinese government.

-It's a matter of record that the couple shared information and virus samples from the Canadian lab with the Wuhan Institute of Virology.
+It's a matter of record that the couple shared information and virus samples from the Canadian lab with the Wuhan Institute of Virology in May 2019.

 "I'm not aware of what you mentioned.
 China and Canada have some scientific co-operation which is quite normal and should not be politicized," said Wang Wenbin in response to questions from CBC News.